Romania Tax Calculator (2026)

 What is the income tax rate in Romania?

-Romania has a flat income tax rate of 10% that applies to all taxable income, regardless of how much you earn.
-This means there is just one tax bracket, making the system straightforward for residents and expats alike.
+Romania has a flat 10% personal income tax (PIT) rate that applies to all employment income for resident employees, regardless of how much you earn.
+This means whether you make RON 50,000 or RON 500,000 per year, the tax rate remains the same at 10%.

-Are there regional or local income taxes in Romania?
+Are social contributions deducted before or after income tax in Romania?

 Compare Romania with other countries